The Bankrate promise

 Do you need a co-signer for student loans?

 For most federal student loans, you can apply without a co-signer.
 This is because all undergraduate loans and some graduate school loans do not require a credit check and therefore are available to all eligible students who wish to apply.
-With some graduate student loans, the U.S. Department requires an endorser if you have an adverse credit history.

 Co-signing federal student loans vs. private student loans